stefan-schroedl/pigrank/README.md

 Apache Pig UDFs for computing ranking measures.

 ## Installation

-m
-To build the JARs from the source release, run:
+To build the JAR from the source release, run:

 ```
 ./gradlew assemble
 ```

+## Overview

+This project provides three user-defined functions for the Apache Pig language useful for [Learning-to-Rank applications](https://en.wikipedia.org/wiki/Learning_to_rank#Evaluation_measures): *DCG* and *MRR* as evaluation measures, and *Similarity* to compare two distinct rankings.

+*DCG* and *MRR* expect as input unordered bags of tuples; each tuple should have one column containing the rank score, and one column containing the target.
+The UDF sorts the bag in descending order of the former, and uses the latter one to compute the ranking quality.
+For DCG, any positive numbers are valid, while for MRR, any nonzero value will be regarded as a positive target.

+*Similarity* expects two bags of tuples with corresponding rank score columns.
+Two additional columns are used as unique identifiers to decide whether an item in the first list is identical to one in the second list.

+Note that *ties* in the rank score can give rise to multiple different rankings and hence rank measures. *DCG* and *MRR* take this into account by computing the *expectation* over all possible rankings.

 ## DCG

-Compute *(normalized) discounted cumulative gain* or rank-weighted average - see [details](https://en.wikipedia.org/wiki/Discounted_cumulative_gain).
-Called with an unordered bag.
+Compute [*(normalized) discounted cumulative gain*](https://en.wikipedia.org/wiki/Discounted_cumulative_gain) or rank-weighted average, with weights logarithmically decreasing with rank.

-> DCG(normalization, cutoff, predictor, target)
+> DCG(normalization, cutoff, scoreCol, targetCol)

 with
-* *normalization:* either the string
+* *normalization:* one of the strings
+  * "unnormalized": Absolute DCG.
-  * "normalized": divide DCG by maximum achievable (i.e., compute nDCG).
+  * "normalized": Divide DCG by maximum achievable (i.e., compute nDCG).
-  * "weighted_average": divide DCG by total sum of logarithmic discount factors.
+  * "weighted_average": Divide DCG by total sum of logarithmic discount factors.

-  * "unnormalized": absolute DCG.
-* *cutoff:* maximum rank to consider in measure, as a string.
+* *cutoff:* Maximum rank to consider in measure, as a string.
 Values of zero or less are interpreted as 'no cutoff'.
-* *predictor:* zero-based column index of the ranking score, as a string.
+* *scoreCol:* Zero-based column index of the ranking score, as a string.
-* *target:* zero-based column index of the target score, as a string.
+* *targetCol:* Zero-based column index of the target score, as a string.

 ### Example